Why Is My TikTok Video Under Review? Here's the Scoop

-So you just created what you believe to be a compelling piece of content on your smartphone video camera.
+So you just created what you believe to be a compelling piece of content on your smartphone.
 You're gearing up to plaster it all over your socials to help perpetuate your own personal brand and move yourself one step closer to social media fandom.

 You open up your TikTok application, select the video from your camera roll, and then hit upload.
 You wait for the clip to get posted into the web's ether but you're slapped with a message: Your video is under review.
 You curse the heavens and shake your fist at the sky demanding, "What is the meaning of this?!"

-It doesn't take a rocket surgeon to know that a video being "under review" means that your clip is going to be delayed in uploading and that the content of said video needs to be reviewed.
-But why is that the case?
+It doesn't take a rocket scientist to know that a TikTok video being "under review" means that your clip is going to be delayed in uploading until said video can be reviewed for material that might be offensive or violates TikTok guidelines.

 Because TikTok's user base skews so young, the app's developers are constantly ensuring that non-offensive, SFW (safe-for-work) content is being uploaded to the platform.
 Of course, they're not able to curb every single video that contains salacious material or messaging that violates its community guidelines, which could be why they take extra precautions with some more popular accounts.